-Delineating an expanded CUP management area would correct the deficiencies of an outdated coastal zone boundary that was established in an era when the importance of coastal resources, particularly for storm surge reduction, was not fully appreciated.
+Delineating an expanded coastal zone for permitting would correct many of the deficiencies of an outdated coastal zone boundary that was established in an era when the importance of coastal resources, particularly for storm surge reduction, was not fully appreciated.
 It would also help to reduce some of the confusion that the public experiences with regard to wetlands permitting.
 Activities in wetland areas, even those outside of the current coastal zone, are already regulated by the USACE.
-Expanding the CUP boundary will bring more area under state management where activities might be eligible for permits through the programmatic general permit process, which is much simpler and faster than the USACE Section 404 permit process.
+Expanding the CUP boundary will bring more area under state management, thereby expanding the area where activities might be eligible for permits through the programmatic general permit process, which is much simpler and faster than the USACE Section 404 permit process.

 The Intergovernmental Coordination (IGC) area would consist of that portion of the study area having moderate association with coastal processes as measured by the ecological analysis methodology employed for this project, a grid score of 3-6.
-The management strategy used in the IGC is proposed to be the management of the direct actions of governmental bodies affecting the coastal zone.
-But within this area the individual actions of residents, private businesses, private industry, and landowners on a project-by-project basis would not be scrutinized.
+The management strategy used in the IGC is proposed to be the management of the direct actions of governmental bodies having the potential to affect hydrology or proposed Master Plan measures.
+Within this area, the individual actions of residents, private businesses, private industry, and landowners on a project-by-project basis would not be scrutinized.
+The IGC area would not be part of the regulated coastal zone as defined by the CZMA.

-Inclusion of an IGC management area within the coastal zone would allow the state to more efficiently regulate alterations of upland and inland water resources that may affect surface water flows, including addressing issues of flooding and stormwater treatment.
-While current coastal management regulations allow the Office of Coastal Management (OCM) to review these types of governmental activities for consistency with the coastal management plan, they are not subject to routine review and many activities are fully implemented before their effects are realized.
-The IGC boundary would identify those areas where upland activities have a higher potential to affect downstream resources, allowing governmental agencies to apply for a consistency concurrence prior to committing scarce funding to a project that may come under scrutiny down the line.
-Including areas subject to a moderate level of coastal affinity within the coastal zone would relieve the OCM from the often time-consuming task of substantiating that a particular project outside of the coastal zone would impact coastal waters or coastal resources.
+Inclusion of an IGC management area within the coastal management area would allow the state to more efficiently regulate alterations of water resources that may affect surface water flows, including addressing issues of flooding and stormwater treatment.
+While current coastal management regulations allow the OCM to review these types of governmental activities for consistency with the coastal management plan, they are not subject to routine review and many activities are fully implemented before their effects are realized.
+The IGC boundary would identify those areas where activities have a higher potential to affect downstream resources, allowing governmental agencies to apply for a consistency concurrence prior to committing funds to a project that may come under scrutiny down the line.
+Including areas subject to a moderate level of coastal affinity within the state's coastal policy would relieve the OCM from the often time-consuming task of substantiating that a particular project outside of the coastal zone would impact coastal waters or coastal resources.

-A Watershed Planning Area (WPA) north of and adjacent to the coastal zone is also recommended in addition to the two management areas contained within the 2010 science-based boundary.
-The WPA would not be a part of the coastal zone, but would be eligible for participation in certain broad, watershed planning efforts that overlapped portions of the legally defined coastal zone.
-The WPA was determined to be the area defined as having a low score of coastal affinity based on the ecological analysis methodology used for this project, a ranking score lower than three.
+A Watershed Planning Area (WPA) north of and adjacent to the IGC area is also recommended, in addition to the two management areas contained within the 2010 science-based boundary.
+The WPA would not be a part of the coastal zone, but would be eligible for participation in certain broad watershed planning efforts that overlap portions of the legally defined coastal zone or the IGC management area.
+The WPA was determined to be the area defined as having a low score of coastal affinity, based on the ecological analysis methodology used for this project, a ranking score lower than three.